'End pill-shaming in mental health'

 Video

-"You're weak for taking them."
-"Why do you need that?"
-"I wouldn't date someone taking medication."

-These are all examples of pill-shaming - where people criticise others and make them feel guilty for taking medication for their mental health.

-The Royal College of Psychiatrists is worried that people are being made to feel so ashamed that they're put off getting help for conditions such as anxiety and depression.
+The Royal College of Psychiatrists says it's concerned people feel so guilty they're not getting the help they need.

 -